braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 A `Callback` refers to a prop of another element `el`, identified by prop number or tag.
 It should be instantiated using `callback`.
+** Instantiation of a `Callback`.**
+		For computational efficiency, it is best to use only one instance of `Callback` for each prop of an instance of a concrete element `el` with the code shown below, instead of creating new callback instances using its constructor.

+>
+> el.getCallback('PROP', PROP_NUMBER)
+> el.getCallback('TAG', PROP_TAG)
+>

 <